neurocracy/promo/readme.md

 # Deploying

-This promo has a fully automated deployment process on [DigitalOcean's App Platform](https://docs.digitalocean.com/products/app-platform/).
+We have a fully automated deployment process on [DigitalOcean's App Platform](https://docs.digitalocean.com/products/app-platform/).
 See [our deploy template](../.do/deploy.template.yaml) for an overview of how our app spec is structured.
 The App Platform build process builds all our front-end assets via